-One of my goals is to advocate for women diagnosed with DCIS or those who are at high risk for breast cancer to be able to have insurance authorize dedicated breast MRIs such as the Aurora RODEO MRI annually combined with ultrasound and thermograms as a way to monitor low-intermediate grade DCIS.
-My breast surgeon told me, “You may get it authorized once, but insurance will not substitute MRIs for mammograms for annual follow up.”
+One of my goals is to advocate for women diagnosed with DCIS or those who are at high risk for breast cancer to be able to have insurance authorize dedicated breast MRIs such as AURORA MRI, automated ultrasound, and thermograms as ways to monitor low-intermediate grade DCIS.
+My breast surgeon told me, “You may get and MRI authorized once, but insurance will not substitute MRIs for mammograms for annual follow up.”

 Amazingly, many oncologists and breast surgeons have never heard of the Aurora RODEO MRI.
 Through some persistence, I’m happy to report I had my first Aurora Breast MRI at UC Irvine a few days ago.
 After hearing my case, my primary care physician kindly ordered it and my insurance authorized it.